How to find the Friends Meeting House in Cheltenham

 Winchcombe Street and Fairview Road.
 There

-gate to the right of the building gives access to the courtyard for
+gate to the right of the building

 badge holders may park in Warwick Place.